CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

     * `/whoami`: This endpoint returns the user ID of the request.

 ### TLS
-TLS is a protocal that is used to authenticate sides of a connection, then encrypt traffic between them.
+TLS is a protocol that is used to authenticate sides of a connection, then encrypt traffic between them.
 When you send a HTTPS request to a server for the first time, a TLS handshake is performed, which includes the following steps, somewhat simplified:
-1. The client sends a "ClientHello" message to the server, which includes the TLS version and avaliable cipher suites.
+1. The client sends a "ClientHello" message to the server, which includes the TLS version and available cipher suites.
 2. The server responds with a "ServerHello" message, which includes the TLS version and cipher suites.
 3. The server sends its certificate to the client, which includes the public key and the server's identity.
 4. The client verifies the server's certificate, and if it is valid, it generates a random number and encrypts it with the server's public key.

-From then on, the client and server can use the random number as a symetic cryptographic key to encrypt traffic between them.
+From then on, the client and server can use the random number as a symmetric cryptographic key to encrypt traffic between them.

-It is only at this point that your https request is sent to the server, encrypted with the symetric key.
+It is only at this point that your https request is sent to the server, encrypted with the symmetric key.
 The server decrypts the request, and sends a response back to the client, which is also encrypted with the symmetric key.

 This process allows the user to confirm that the server is who it says it is, and that the traffic between them is encrypted.

 This caddy server uses a slightly modified process for the private host called mTLS.
-This process is identical, but with the addational step of the user providing a certificate to the server, which is then verified by the server.
+This process is identical, but with the additional step of the user providing a certificate to the server, which is then verified by the server.
 If that certificate does not check out, the server will not respond to the request.

 This is done by the following lines in the caddyfile:
 ```